2014 Winter Olympics: Concerns and controversies

 A variety of concerns over the Games, or Russia's hosting of the Games, had been expressed by various entities.
-Concerns were shown over Russia's policies surrounding the LGBT community, including the government's denial of a proposed Pride House for the Games on moral grounds, and a federal law passed in June 2013 which criminalized the distribution of "propaganda of non-traditional sexual relationships" among minors.
+Concerns were shown over Russia's policies surrounding the LGBT community, including the government's denial of a proposed Pride House for the Games on moral grounds, and a federal law passed in June 2013 which criminalised the distribution of "propaganda of non-traditional sexual relationships" among minors.
 Severe cost overruns made the 2014 Winter Olympics the most expensive Olympics in history, with Russian politician Boris Nemtsov citing allegations of corruption among government officials, and Allison Stewart of the Saïd Business School at the University of Oxford citing tight relationships between the government and construction firms.
 It was reported that Putin's annexation of Crimea may have been intended to distract local Russians from corruption stories related to the Games.

-U.S. broadcaster NBC largely avoided broadcasting material critical of Russia, although several segments deemed "overly friendly to Russia" were criticized by some commentators.
+U.S. broadcaster NBC largely avoided broadcasting material critical of Russia, although several segments deemed "overly friendly to Russia" were criticised by some commentators.

 Following the closing ceremony, commentators evaluated the Games to have been successful overall.

 Circassian genocide

-Some Circassian organizations objected to the Games being held on land their ancestors held until 1864, when most of them were vanquished at the end of the Russian-Circassian War (1763–1864), in the Circassian genocide The use of Krasnaya Polyana ("Red Hill" or "Red Glade") as an event site was considered insensitive, as it was named for a group of Circassians who were defeated in a bloody battle with Russians while attempting to return home over it in 1864.
-Some Circassian groups demanded that the Games be cancelled or moved unless Russia apologized for their actions.
+Some Circassian organisations objected to the Games being held on land their ancestors held until 1864, when most of them were displaced at the end of the Russian-Circassian War (1763–1864), in the Circassian genocide.
+The use of Krasnaya Polyana ("Red Hill" or "Red Glade") as an event site was considered insensitive, as it was named for a group of Circassians who were defeated in a bloody battle with Russians while attempting to return home over it in 1864.
+Some Circassian groups demanded that the Games be cancelled or moved unless Russia apologised for their actions.
 Other groups did not outright object to the Games, but suggested that symbols of Circassian history and culture be incorporated into the Games, as Australia, the United States and Canada did for their indigenous cultures in 2000, 2002, and 2010 respectively.